 When going through emotional pain, it is easy to feel stuck.
 But music reminds us that grief has a rhythm, even sadness has a melody and that happiness may come back, though gradually.

-Research shows that music therapy helps develop long-term coping strategies and emotional regulation, especially for adolescents.
-It becomes not just a temporary relief, but a reliable companion for long-term healing.
-Source
+Research shows that music therapy helps develop long-term coping strategies and emotional regulation.
+It becomes not just a temporary relief, but a reliable companion for long-term healing (Krüger & Murphy, 2025).

 How to Use Music for Emotional Healing in Everyday Life